-- iv.
-Must have had background and/or training on the complex treatment issues regarding the care of the head and spinal cord injured - v.
+- a.
+A registered nurse(s) (RN) or licensed practical nurse(s) (LPN) who meets the following requirements: - i.
+Currently licensed by the S.C.
+State Board of Nursing - ii.
+Capable of evaluating the aide's competency in terms of his or her ability to carry out assigned duties and his/her ability to relate to the participant - iii.
+Able to assume responsibility for in-service training for aides by individual instruction, group meetings or workshops - iv.
 Provider will verify nurse licensure at time of employment and will ensure that the license remains active and in good standing at all times during employment.
 Provider must maintain a copy of the current license in the employee's personnel file.
-Nurse licensure can be verified at the State Board of nursing website http://www.llr.state.sc.us/pol.asp
+Nurse licensure can be verified at the State Board of nursing website:

 - b.
 Aides who meet the following minimum qualifications: - i.
 Able to read, write, and communicate effectively with participant and supervisor - ii.
-Able to use the Care Call IVR system - iii.
+Able to use the Electronic Visit Verification (EVV) System - iii.
 Capable of assisting with the activities of daily living - iv.
 Capable of following a care plan with minimal supervision. - v.
 Have a valid driver's license if transporting participants.
 The provider must ensure the employee's license is valid while transporting any participants by verifying the official highway department driving record of the employed individual initially and every two (2) years during employment.
 Copies of the initial and subsequent driving records must be maintained in the employee's personnel file. - vi.
 Are at least 18 years of age - vii.
 Have passed competency testing or successfully completed a competency training and evaluation program performed by a RN or LPN prior to providing services to Home and Community-Based waiver participants.
 The competency evaluation must contain all elements of the PC II services in the Description of Services listed above.
 The competency training should also include training on appropriate record keeping and ethics and interpersonal relationships.